megascrapper/it-u401/_pages/intro.md

 * People who are above 18 years old
 * Laptops, desktops, tablets or any devices that aren’t a smartphone

 The survey can either be done online using Google Forms or on paper, whichever the participant prefers.
-You can view the survey [here.](https://drive.google.com/drive/folders/1cDfRYZS7AWSDVG41EoVjWjDL_klmx55n?usp=sharing)
+If you want to participate the survey online, you can do so [here.](https://goo.gl/forms/dChbHMABtrimsD6e2) If you prefer to do it online, you can download and print the paper form [here.](https://drive.google.com/file/d/1-tKZlN97bRbSSadorPfcVEmBLO33P-xh/view?usp=sharing)

 For secondary data, care has been taken to ensure the accuracy and timeliness of the data.
 Due to the rapidly changing nature of the data, I only consider datasets from the past five years, as anything older than that is not very relevant to today's situations.
 Furthermore, I focused on data from the US and other western countries as they are demographically and culturally similar to Australia.